 So, cashflow is tight and you are contemplating getting a personal loan to tide you over.
 Be it for big-ticket items like a holiday, a wedding, or financial emergencies… as the saying goes, money makes the world go round.
 What are a few things you should know before taking up a personal loan?

 1. The Difference Between a Revolving Loan and a Term Loan

 Why do some loans come with an option for a 1, 3, 5 or 7 year term, and fixed installment payments, whereas some don’t?
 These are 2 different types of personal loans – one is a term loan, whereas the other is a revolving loan.

-A term loan is taken for a specified ‘term’ (e.g. 3 years, or 5 years) for which you need to pay regular, fixed installments over the period of the loan.
-Each installment payment includes both principal repayment and interest payments.
+A term loan is taken for a specified ‘term’ (e.g. 3 years, or 5 years) for which you need to pay regular, fixed instalments over the period of the loan.
+Each instalment payment includes both principal repayment and interest payments.
 It is usually taken for a specific big-ticket expense.
-As it is less flexible than a revolving loan in terms of tenor and repayment schedules, typically, the interest rates charged are cheaper.
+As it is less flexible than a revolving loan in terms of tenure and repayment schedules, typically, the interest rates charged are cheaper.

 A revolving loan comes in the form of an overdraft, or a line of credit.
 You are able to draw any amounts up to a specified maximum credit limit, and you can pay only interest so long as the line is drawn.
 After you pay off the amount drawn, the credit becomes available to draw on again.
 As the interest rates charged on a revolving loan are often higher than a term loan, use it sparingly and when absolutely necessary.

 Do note that ‘balance transfers’, or unsolicited cheques mailed to you by your banks are revolving credit that usually taps on your credit card limits.